 The Keyboard and BitMapEdit tools are used to make a picture of your Typefounder font.
-These tools are available from your local release directory and are explained in the ViewPoint Application Developer's Guide, 610E00200.
+These tools are available from your local release directory and are explained in ViewPoint Programming Tools Guide, 610E00200.

 Distributor

 Distributor puts the characters of the parent font file into a set of output font files.
 Character codes can be changed by supplying tables of character code correspondences.